 - It is a good idea not to share spoons with your baby or toddler.
 The bacteria that causes tooth decay can be transferred.
 This means it is essential for the ENTIRE family to have regular dental check-ups and cleanings.

 - Do not put your baby or toddler to bed with a bottle of milk, formula, juice, or any other liquid containing sugar.

 - Do not prop the bottle up in your baby’s mouth.

 - Remove the bottle as soon as your baby is done feeding.
 Breastfeeding your infant is safe and will not harm their teeth.

 - Encourage your child to begin drinking from a cup at about 6 months of age

-- Discuss with your Dr. Lee, your dentist in Federal Way, the area in which you live to make sure your water supply contains fluoride.
+- Discuss with your Dr. Lee, your family dentist, the area in which you live to make sure your water supply contains fluoride.

-- A well-balanced, nutritious diet will maintain health gums, develop strong teeth, and avoid tooth decay.
+- A well-balanced, nutritious diet will maintain healthy gums, develop strong teeth, and avoid tooth decay.
 This includes whole grains, vegetables, and fruits.
 Remember, ALL grain carbohydrates will breakdown into sugar.
-It is good to limit the amount of crackers and cookies your child eats.
+It is good to limit the number of crackers and cookies your child eats.